sajmons/CollimationCircles/README.md

 For collimation circles app to help you with collimation process you'll need this:

-- some kind of web cam or phone attached to the focuser
+- camera (webcam, phone or CMOS) attached to the focuser
   - I was using phone, holder to attach phone to focuser, DroidCam app from Play Store to stream live view to computer browser
 - computer displaying live image from webcam or phone
 - Collimation Circles app to overlay over live stream